constantinedev/Flask-CMS/README.md

 ## Configure The Demo

-To Run the Flask-CMS, you should install the python3 version.`<br>` Support any browser with no plugin or cookies blocking.
+<p>To Run the Flask-CMS, you should install the python3 version.<br>
+Support any browser with no plugin or cookies blocking.

 1. Create your app [SECRET_KEY ](https://flask.palletsprojects.com/en/2.2.x/config/#SECRET_KEYhttps://)